HugoMatilla/hugomatilla.com/src/content/web/cv.md

 image: ./imgs/me.jpg
 ---

 Here you can find out who I am and what I like.
-You can find a formal Android CV in PDF [here]() or a web version [here](#formal).
+You can find a formal Android CV in PDF [here](https://drive.google.com/file/d/1FJJqp6LqpbhdOG7F_NiCIWsQvJLp4L5M/view?usp=sharing) or a web version [here](#formal).

 # About me

 I am a Software Engineer MSc. with more than 8 years of experience as an Android Developer.
 I worked in an Agency where I learned how to move fast from one project to another.

+<p/>&nbsp;

-Later on  I worked in a startup `Scondoo`) where I was the only Android Developer.
-I added new features, fixed bugs and refactored every time I find it was necessary.
+Later on, I worked in a startup `Scondoo`) where I was the only Android Developer.
+I added new features, fixed bugs, and refactored every time I find it was necessary.

+<p/>&nbsp;

 Currently, I am a Senior Android Developer at eDreams ODIGEO where I joined a team of 20 Android Developers building the multibrand android app at one of the biggest  Online Tourist Agencies in the world.

+<p/>&nbsp;

 Learning new technology is one of my hobbies.
 My last, not Android related projects are:

+<p/>&nbsp;

-* An iOS application of  Scondoo using RxSwift, Coreadata, and no StoryBoards.
+* An iOS application of  Scondoo using RxSwift, Coreadata, and NO StoryBoards. [info](/projects/scondoo-i-os)
 * A node.js, MongoDB Web app to manage google calendar events as a todo list.
-[Task Fighter](/task-fighter/)
+[Task Fighter](/projects/task-fighter/)
-* A React Native app for tourists visiting Spain by car.[Arr](/arr/)
+* A React Native app for tourists visiting Spain by car .[Aandalusien Rund Reise](/projects/arr/)

+<p/>&nbsp;

-I am Spanish and lived in Berlin for 5 years.
-Now I live in Madrid and work remotely from home or a co-working space.
+I lived and worked in Berlin for 5 years.
+Now I live in Madrid and work remotely from home.

+<p/>&nbsp;

+I train Hapkido every week and when I can, I love to practice board sports like skateboarding, snowboarding, and surfing.

+Science Fiction and Thiller are my favorites books and movies genres.

 <span  id="formal" > </span>

 # Hugo Matilla CV

 # OBJECTIVE
-My objective as an Android Developer is to contribute with my experience in application development, my passion for releasing quality software and my enthusiasm for learning every day.
-I feel extremely motivated to connect with teams that follow flexibility, quality and cooperation principles.
+My objective as an Android Developer is to contribute with my experience in application development, my passion for releasing quality software, and my enthusiasm for learning every day.
+I feel extremely motivated to connect with teams that follow flexibility, quality, and cooperation principles.

 # EXPERIENCE
 ## eDreams ODIGEO